+Provides administrative legal support for Legal Counsel for the Elderly (LCE) attorneys.
 Performs investigative work and conducts limited research.
 Assists with client interviews and reaches out to local government agencies on behalf of LCE clients.
-Provides administrative support as required.
-Performs investigative work and conducts limited research.
-Assists with client interviews and reaches out to local government agencies on behalf of LCE clients.
+Responsible for database case management documentation tasks.
 Provides administrative support as required.

-1. Under the guidance of five consumer unit attorney(s) by performing such tasks as drafting client letters and other documents; limited legal research, assisting with client interviews; placing calls to local government agencies and mortgage lenders on behalf of LCE clients.
+1. Under the guidance of five legal aid attorney(s) performing such tasks as working with clients to resolve legal problems; drafting client letters and other documents; limited legal research; assisting with client interviews; placing calls to local government agencies and medical providers on behalf of LCE clients.

-2. Performs investigative work, such as gathering evidence, searching records and documents, and/or contacting potential clients and witnesses to gather information.
+2. Performs investigative work, such as searching records and documents, and/or contacting potential clients and witnesses to gather information.

-3. Provides other litigation support, such as managing and maintaining databases to track document production, deposition testimony, class communications, and deadlines.
+3. Provides legal support, such as managing and maintaining databases to track document production, deposition testimony, and court deadlines.

-6. Responsible for general administrative functions for the Consumer Unit.
+5. Responsible for general administrative functions for three LCE legal programs.

 AARP offers competitive benefits with a 401K, 100% company funded pension plan, health, dental, vision and life insurance, STD/LTD, paid vacation and sick, and other benefits.